Spooked: Ghostbusters, Change Management, and the Domino Theory of Reality

 Building processes for teams requires its own domino theory of reality.
 Bringing too many changes too fast overwhelms people.
 It fails to create the space for the team to understand and implement the component mental models and tasks needed to make the process work.

-I learned firsthand how easy it was to overwhelm teams with new process, concepts and jargon.
+I learned firsthand how easy it was to overwhelm teams with new processes, concepts, and jargon.
 I would roll into meetings explaining our new plan of story writing and backlog grooming and pointing.
 My team looked at me like I was nuts.
 I tried to unload everything, about everything, all at once.
-This was the Ghostbusters equivalent of starting the film by breaking the fourth wall, with an unfiltered Dan Aykroyd explaining “Ghosts are real, we have these nuclear-powered laser guns to catch them, and we're gonna go fight Marshmallow Godzilla to send a Sumerian god back to its dimension.
+This was the Ghostbusters equivalent of starting the film by breaking the fourth wall, with an unfiltered Dan Aykroyd explaining, “Ghosts are real, we have these nuclear-powered laser guns to catch them, and we're gonna go fight Marshmallow Godzilla to send a Sumerian god back to its dimension.
 Make sense?”

-In retrospect, like Ivan Reitman did, I needed to go step-by-step.
+In retrospect, like Ivan Reitman did, I needed to go step by step.
 Domino by domino.

 Domino Theory of Reality for Teams